-Before implementing your social media strategy, it is essential first to understand the who, what and why of each social media platform, because you really can’t be everywhere at once.
+Before implementing your social media strategy, it is essential first to understand the who, what, and why of each social media platform because you really can’t be everywhere at once.

 Each social site serves different purposes and targets other markets.
 That is why we have broken down the lesser utilised (but still popular) social media sites.
 That way, you can make an informed decision about which platform(s) is best suited to your business goals.

-A new addition to the platform is Instagram Shopping, a set of features across Instagram that let people shop photos and videos no matter where they are in the app.
+Why: Not only is Instagram a discovery engine for brands, it offers touchpoints where marketers can drive action.
+Plus, Instagram Shopping provides a set of features across Instagram that let people shop photos and videos no matter where they are in the app.

 What: Snapchat is a popular messaging app that allows users to send pictures, videos and messages that self-destruct to individuals or groups of people.
 Because, according to Snapchat, “Life’s more fun when you live in the moment!”

 What: Designed for business professionals, LinkedIn is known as the world’s largest professional networking platform.
-Users can find other professionals and also be found by other professionals in their respective industries.
+Users can find other professionals and be found by other professionals in their respective industries.
 Businesses have moved towards the platform to network, connect and sell.